 They also manage the costs of payroll and benefits, taking those tasks off your busy hands.

 Your employee handbook is critical to managing staff and avoiding costly litigation.
 It’s where you share your firm policies, practices, and procedures in writing.
 Besides your code of conduct, the handbook should also cover important rules.
 Some examples are diversity and anti-discrimination, sexual harassment, hiring, discipline and complaint reporting methods.

 This worker’s playbook answers staff questions and helps prevent misunderstandings.
 It’s also a tool to communicate your company’s mission, vision and core values.
 HR can manage your employee handbook if you have one or help you develop the all-important tool if you don’t.

 Handling Performance Reviews

 One stressor that small business owners experience is conducting performance reviews.
 HR helps remove barriers to positive employee relations by overseeing this function.
-That includes employee evaluations, annual reviews and exit interviews.
+That includes:

 The extent to which they handle this depends on the size of your business.
 But HR personnel are authorities in determining what those measures should be.
 They can conduct this process in a way that preserves a positive employee experience, too.